jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 This example has been _borrowed_ from the Keras examples.

-The main idea of this example is that we can generate text by basically predicting for a sequence of letters the next most probable letter.
+The main idea of this example is that we can generate text basically by predicting for a sequence of letters the next most probable letter.

 This is a simplification of a more computationally expensive problem that would be to predict the next word of a sequence of words.
-The good thing about this approach is that the number of classes to predict if just the number of characters in the text instead of a huge vocabulary dataset.
+The good thing about this approach is that the number of classes to predict is just the number of characters in the text instead of a huge vocabulary dataset.

 The data used for the example corresponds to poetry selected from different